Equivalence Principle in Chameleon Models: Applications

+On the other hand, the discrepancy in the value of $\eta$ between our approach and the standard one is negligibly small for $M=2.4$ ${\rm meV}$, while there are important differences for the case $M=10$ {\rm eV} depending on the value of $n$ and $\beta$.
+Fig. \ref{nbetaex} shows the region in the plane $n - \beta$ where the differences are significant.

-In summary, in this section we have analyzed the predictions of the effective violation of the WEP that would result from the chameleon mediated forces in the model considering two different possibilities for the outside medium, by using Eqs.~(\ref{fuerzaCf2}) and (\ref{fuerzaCf31f}), and compared our results with the experimental bounds.
-Furthermore, when adding the effect of the vacuum's chamber metal encasing as a Yukawa-like suppression, results change significantly with respect to the estimates that ignore it, and the new prediction involves no violation of bounds set by tests of the WEP for $\beta > 10^{-2}$.
-On the other hand, we also considered the LLR experiment, where there is no such suppression; in this case, one predicts violation of bounds set by tests of the WEP for $n=1$ and $\beta > 10^{-1}$.
+In summary, in the last two subsections we have analyzed the predictions of the effective violation of the WEP that would result from the chameleon mediated forces in the model by considering different possibilities for the outside medium and different values for $M$, by using Eqs.~(\ref{fuerzaCf2}) and (\ref{fuerzaCf31f}), and compared our results with the experimental bounds obtained from the E\"ot-Wash experiment.
+We realized that when adding the effect of the metal encasing, a Yukawa-like suppression leads to a significant change in the estimates.
+For some values of the parameters ($\beta > 10^{-3}$) the corrected predictions are within the bounds imposed by the actual E\"ot-Wash experiment.
+These results suggest that it would be very interesting to carry out experiments of this type with no suppression due to encasing, as they would probably lead to significant improvement of the bounds on the chameleon model's parameters.
+In addition, we considered the LLR experiment, where there is no such suppression and found that in this setting there would have been an observed violation of the experimental bounds in the range $10^{-2}<\beta<10^5$ when $n=1$, and $10^{-7}<\beta < 1$ when $n=2$, for a fixed $M= 10 \,\ {\rm eV}$.